 Mr Ralphsson regularly performs and shares his talent in churches across Sweden, singing works by among others Mozart, Bach, Schubert, Charpentier, Monteverdi.
 His recital repertoire is varied and spans everything from Schubert to Ives.

-Daniel Ralphsson’s coming and recent engagements includes Monostatos in The Magic Flute, a Jew in Salome and Goro in Madame Butterfly, all three at the Royal Opera House in Stockholm.
+Daniel Ralphsson’s coming and recent engagements includes Monostatos in The Magic Flute, First Jew in Salome and Goro in Madame Butterfly, all three at the Royal Opera House in Stockholm.

 - Brabantische Edle in Lohengrin (Wagner)